Major Sports - Girls' Sports

 Girls at Reed's play Major Sports of hockey in the Autumn term, netball in the Spring term along with cricket and tennis in the Summer term.
 Additional sports are offered through the games and activities options for girls; these include athletics, badminton, fitness, squash, swimming and Pilates.
 All sports are coached by highly motivated members of staff (including ex-Olympian hockey players) who give the girls a very positive and rewarding experience.

 The number of girls within the school is relatively small, allowing someone who may have never perceived themselves as a sportswoman to be a fully integrated team member and a representative of the school on the sports field.
 Through the superb team morale and friendship that is built up and encouraged by the coaches, the girls compete successfully against much larger schools.

 Elite level athletes can be entered into our High Performance Programme, which includes extra training sessions and a tailor-made programme put together by our specialist Strength and Conditioning coaches.

-Reed’s regularly fields three teams for hockey during the season, allowing every girl who wishes to participate the opportunity to play.
+Reed’s regularly fields between three and five teams for hockey during the season, allowing every girl who wishes to participate the opportunity to play.
 As Bronze medal winners in the South of England finals for three years, the 1st XI have become renowned as a competitive force.
 Reaching the semi-finals of the Independent Schools’ Cup and winning the St George’s Sixes Plate for the fourth time in previous years has reinforced their standing.
 Coaching is led by Head of Girls' Sport, Lucy Balls, with Director of Sport, Ben Edwards, and supported by our Hockey Professional, Brett Garrard, a double Olympian who has also led Surbiton ladies to five consecutive national titles.

 Over the last few years many players have been selected for the England U18 squads or training camps and have gone on to represent their country at higher age level teams too.